Ronald J. Riccio

 Professor Riccio has received numerous awards including the New Jersey State Bar Association's Medal of Honor, the Essex County Bar Foundation Person of The Year, the St. Thomas More Medal, the B'nai Brith Humanitarian Award, Ann Klein Advocate Award for the Disabled, ACLU of New Jersey Roger N. Baldwin Civil Liberties Award, and the Columbian Foundation's Achievement and Humanitarian Award.
 He has been selected five times as Professor of the Year.
 He held the position as Andrea Catania Fellow for Excellence in Teaching from 2005-2007.

-Professor Riccio is Vice-Chairman of the Monmouth Medical Center, Board of Trustees.
+Professor Riccio is currently the Chairman of the Monmouth Medical Center, Board of Trustees.
 He is a founding member and former chairman of the New Jersey Commission on Professionalism as well as a lifetime Fellow of the American Bar Foundation.

 In the immediate aftermath of the September 11 attacks Professor Riccio was appointed by the Governor to serve as the public member of the New Jersey Domestic Security Preparedness Task Force.